At a Glance: Best 10/22 Stock Upgrades

 Durability & Weight

-Polymer stocks are the most resistant to environmental conditions and therefore the least likely to affect weapon accuracy or function.
+Polymer stocks are the most resistant to environmental conditions, therefore the least likely to affect weapon accuracy or function.
 Because they are molded in their final color rather than finished, they are much less subject to marring.
 Polymers also tend to be lighter than wood while retaining comparable or even greater strength.

 The original factory stock for the 10/22 was solid wood, but over the years various composite options have been offered by Ruger.
 As for aftermarket stocks, well, if it made sense to make a stock from it, somebody probably has by now.
 Common materials include